WuerthPhoenix/neteye-azure-installation/README.md

 > [!WARNING]
 > Restart the shell to populate all the new environment variables: `exec bash`

-### 2. Follow Neteye Guide until Fencing
+### 2. Follow NetEye Guide until Fencing

 > [!WARNING]
 > Note that the nodes start from index 00 (and not 01, i.e. `neteye00.example.it`).

-At this point you should have more or less a VM bootstrapped with a Neteye ISO.
+At this point you should have more or less a VM bootstrapped with a NetEye ISO.
 You can follow the guide at [Cluster Nodes - NetEye User Guide](https://neteye.guide/current/getting-started/system-installation/cluster.html).

 > [!CAUTION]
 > Terraform tends to override manual changes to resources if you re-run it.
-Be conscious of this behavior and ensure any manual steps are documented and reapplied as needed.
+Be aware of this behavior and ensure any manual steps are documented and reapplied as needed.
 >
 > Please see:
 > - [Creating an Azure Active Directory application - Red Hat Documentation](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html/deploying_rhel_8_on_microsoft_azure/configuring-rhel-high-availability-on-azure_cloud-content-azure#azure-create-an-azure-directory-application-in-ha_configuring-rhel-high-availability-on-azure)